 “As Tree” - Anita Sullivan (from And If The Dead Do Dream)

 “Subjectivity” - Jorie Graham (only a fragment of this poem) (from Materialism)

 “Song for the Deer and Myself to Return On” - Joy Harjo (from In Mad Love and War)

 “The Salmon Had Moved Me” - Anita Sullivan

-Our walk leader is TBA.
+Our June walk leader is John DeLuca.
 The location of the walk will be determined by interesting bird sightings posted to OBOL, along with other pertinent information available before the walk date.
 Details will be posted on the LCAS Facebook page: facebook.com/pages/Lane-County-Audubon-Society/330177413824, and on our website: laneaudubon.org.

 Sunday, July 1 - Eugene 4th-of-July Butterfly Count - Meet in Campbell Community Center parking lot (155 High St., Eugene)

 Rebecca has been involved with our organization as the Bird Walk coordinator since fall of 2017.
 She has attended board meetings, as well as helped with bird walks and outreach events since first becoming involved.
 She is excited about birding and cares deeply about sharing the excitement and wonderment of birding.
 Thanks Rebecca, for your help!! —Maeve